-I've been working since I was fifteen, that's twenty-five years.
+I've been working since I was fifteen.
 Guess how many times I've been sexually harassed in the workplace?
 That number is incalculable because at some point in my twenties, I quit counting.
-In fact, just this summer I was at a work function with a (female) client who introduced me as their "pretty [job title]".
+In fact, just this summer I was at a work function with a client who introduced me as their "pretty [job title]".
 I've been in politics for ten years, own a business, and have a masters degree in public policy, but yes, by all means introduce me as "pretty".

 In the decade I've worked in politics, here is the highlight reel of my sexual harassment: